The 2019 Summer Art Collection

 But in starting with Abstract art, I had inadvertently opened the door to new ideas and ideologies about art.
 New quirks, too.
 Dirty colors actually mesh better than fresh colors.
 That one extra stroke you want to add?
 Don’t.
 Mistakes are actually luxuriant chocolate commodities.
 It was all wild, kaleidoscopic stuff for a commercial digital artist raised by studio wolves.

-So for the 2019 Summer Collection, I made sure to try to paint for at least an hour every day, always in the Abstract.
+So for the 2019 Summer Collection, I made sure to try to paint for at least an hour every day, always in the Abstract (2019 Spring Collection was a bit more formal).
 These are all process-driven; done in the heat of the moment and based off of nothing more than rubbing intuition and emotion together to start a fire.

 - 2019 .
 Industrial Age .
 Chicago